charleskolozsvary/hexiamonds/README.md

 > that seven of the twelve hexiamonds have diﬀerent shapes when they are flipped over, and that the resulting 19
 > *one-sided hexiamonds* \[i.e., those distinct up to reflection\] have the correct number of triangles to form a hexagon: a hexagon of hexiamonds.

-Here is one such hexagon of hexiamonds which was found and drawn by the code in this repository.
+Here is one such hexagon of hexiamonds.

 <img width="600" src="pictures/example-cover.png">